• Skip to content

 Jesus is God.

 As God’s Word in text is Truth, so is God’s Word made flesh—Jesus Christ.
 Like the Scriptures that testify of Him, He too is of Divine origin.
-He is God Almighty, revealing the pure, holy, unchanging, guileless, and wholly authoritative nature of Jehovah God.
-There is no man outside of Jesus that bears such position, honor, and authority.
+He is both fully God and fully man.
+As God Almighty, Jesus reveals the pure, holy, unchanging, guileless, and wholly authoritative nature of Jehovah God.
+There is no person outside of Jesus that bears such position, honor, and authority.

 3. Sola Fide (By Faith Alone)